espocrm/documentation/docs/development/view.md

         },

         // Called when the view is removed.
-        // Useful for destroying some event listeners inialized for the view.
+        // Useful for destroying event listeners inialized for the view.
         onRemove: function () {
             $(window).off('some-event.' + this.cid);
         },